Or, Why I Don't Believe in String Theory.

 String theory has a large body of ardent fans, both physicists and laypeople.
 I am not one of them.

-a) Beauty does not mean truth.
+"But string theory is so beautiful!"a) Beauty does not mean truth.
 I can think of half-a-dozen symmetries at least as beautiful as Gell-Mann's Eightfold Way.
 So why is he a world-famous physicist and I'm an insignificant blogger?
 Because his version is not only beautiful, it works.
 Yes, most good theories are beautiful, but not every beautiful theory is a good theory.

 b) Beauty is in the eye of the beholder.
 I actually don't think string theory is that beautiful!
 People complain about the ugliness of the Standard Model's eighteen adjustable constants; well, I find string theory's six (or seven, in M-theory) extra dimensions just as ugly and wasteful.